grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 }
 ```

-and only the controller would know about that.
-The rest of the classes using the narrow interface would interact with it happily without ever knowing that it is meant to produce JSON output.
+and only the controller object would know about that.
+The rest of the classes using the narrower interface would interact with it happily without ever knowing that it is meant to produce JSON output.

 ### Is `ReservationInProgress` necessary?

-In short - no, although I find it useful.
+In short -- no, although I find it useful.
 There are at least several alternative designs.

 First of all, we might decide to return from the command's `Execute()` method.
 Then, the command would look like this: